Matthew Stevens: 2006–2010

-In 2007, Stevens lost 12–13 to Shaun Murphy in the quarter-finals of the World Championship, having led 11–5 and 12–7 earlier in the match, making him the first person to ever lose a best-of-25 match from a 12–7 lead.
+In 2007, Stevens lost 12–13 to Murphy in the quarter-finals of the World Championship, having led 11–5 and 12–7 earlier in the match, making him the first person to ever lose a best-of-25 match from a 12–7 lead.
 The defeat left him ranked outside the top 16 for the first time in eight years.
-In 2008, he was defeated in the first round of the World Championship for the first time in his career, by defending champion John Higgins, and he finished ranked outside the top 16 for the second consecutive season.
-The only highlight of the 2008–09 season was a run to the final of the Bahrain Championship, in which he was given a top 16 seeding due to the unavailability of three leading players.
+In 2008, he was defeated in the first round of the World Championship for the first time in his career, by defending champion Higgins, and he finished ranked outside the top 16 for the second consecutive season.
+During the 2008–09 season, he reached the final of the Bahrain Championship, in which he was given a top 16 seeding due to the unavailability of three leading players.
 He only reached the last 16 of one other event, and failed to qualify for the World Championship after a defeat to Martin Gould.
 He finished the season with a drop of nine places to world number 26.

-Stevens enjoyed a solid 2009–10 season.
-He qualified for the Welsh Open by beating Barry Pinches 5–4.
-In the first round, he caused an upset by defeating Shaun Murphy 5–4.
-He then faced Northern Ireland's Mark Allen in the second round but, despite making two century breaks, he lost the match 2–5.
-He also lost a close match 9–10 to Marcus Campbell in the 2010 World Championship qualifiers, and thus did not make it to the main draw at The Crucible for the second year in succession.